 For more information and to purchase the Doterra oils I use in this recipe, see here.

-- 1/2 cup coconut oil, melted, or more as needed
+- ½ cup coconut oil, melted, plus more as needed

 - Essentials oils to scent, optional (I use 20 drops lavender, 20 drops lemongrass and 5 drops tea tree oil)

-- Mix together the corn starch, baking soda and coconut oil until smooth.
+- Mix together the corn starch or arrowroot, baking soda and coconut oil until smooth.
 Stir in essential oils, if using, then pour into a jar or container.
 It will solidify once it sits and returns to room temperature.
-Store in the medicine cabinet.
+You can speed this up by placing it in the refrigerator.
+Store in the medicine cabinet or in the refrigerator during hot months.

-- To use, scoop out about 1/4 teaspoon and use your fingers to rub into your armpits.
-It works especially well right after a shower.
+- To use, scoop out about ¼ teaspoon and use your fingers to rub into your armpits.
+It works especially well right after a warm shower.

-- If it's warm in the house and the deodorant melts, just be sure to give it a good stir before using, as the coconut oil tends to separate.
-You can also opt to store it in the fridge to prevent this.
+- If it’s warm in the house and the deodorant melts, be sure to give it a good stir before using.